anatolec/PayMobile/README.md

 # Parktop
-In Paris and a few other cities it is now possible to pay parking tickets online on paybyphone.fr.
+In Paris and a few other cities it is now possible to pay parking meter online on paybyphone.fr.
 This package allows you to automate this payment.
 It is based on the selenium web driver.

 ![](PayByPhone.PNG)